 The BMW 5-Series is currently into its seventh generation and the latest model will soon reach the midway point in its life cycle.
 In BMW tradition, the car will receive a facelift to keep it looking and feeling fresh over the second half of its life.

 A prototype for the facelifted version of the 5-Series sedan has just been spotted.
-The high-performance M5 is also being tested.
+The 5-Series wagon sold overseas and high-performance M5 are also being tested.
 Camouflage material seen here suggests we'll be treated with a revised grille and front fascia.
 Likewise, the rear fascia will also be revised and we may also see tweaks to the taillight signature.

 The grille in particular will likely adopt the merged double-kidney design that features on the latest 3-Series and 7-Series models.
 Thankfully, the changes don't appear to be as extensive as those on the facelift made to the 7-Series.
 The 5-Series in its current form is already a handsome brute.